 Freeman students at Bocconi have the opportunity to experience a very different style of teaching and learning.
 As an exchange student at Bocconi, you have an option to either be an “attending student” or a “non-attending student."
 As an attending student, you have group assignments and homework that count towards your final grade in addition to your final and mid-term exams.
 As a non-attending student, you are only graded on the final exam, and that is 100 percent of your grade.
 You have no homework, group assignments or other requirements.
 The exam is just based on the textbook.

 In Italy, relationships with professors are usually formal.
 Instructors are considered experts in their field and their primary role is to impart knowledge.
 Student-professor interaction is typically limited.
 Lectures are the most common teaching style.
 There are few homework assignments.
+Classes meet on an irregular schedule (they do not meet at the same time every week).
 As a general rule, class attendance is not mandatory.
 Students are expected to be self-disciplined.
 Grades are primarily based on exam scores.

 One final examination at the end of the course is the most common form of student learning assessment at Bocconi.
 However, grading rules depend on whether or not you enroll in a course as an "attending" or "non-attending" student.